 While planning the wedding and reception often take a lot of discussion and time, often it does not result in a reception that is really memorable.
 It is easy to get bogged down in the details and just go with what the venue offers for every other wedding they host, so your reception is done in the same old way as every other reception held there.
-Hiring the right wedding DJ can make a big difference, especially when you have some good ideas that you will need his help in implementing.
+According to Lumin8 Events, hiring the right wedding DJ can make a big difference, especially when you have some good ideas that you will need his help in implementing.

 Here are some tips on how to make your wedding more memorable.